 Kevin Durant loves basketball.
-When he isn’t playing it, he’s often watching it or talking about it.
-He’s not one of those NBA players who was pressured into picking up a basketball at a young age because they were tall and stuck with it for the money.
-He’s really passionate about this game and, despite his off-court endeavors, he considers himself a hooper first and foremost.
+When he isn’t playing, he’s often watching it or talking about it.
+He’s not one of those NBA players who was pressured into picking up a basketball at a young age because he was tall and then ultimately stuck with it for the money.
+He’s really passionate about this game and, despite his many off-court endeavors, he considers himself a hooper first and foremost.

 In fact, when asked about his success in the business world, he downplays his involvement, pointing out that he has mainly stayed in his lane and hired the right people around him.

 “I know I’m just a basketball player, so I was smart enough to hire people who are really good in that field,” Durant told HoopsHype with a laugh.
 “I can’t take all of the credit for that.
 I have such a great team of people around me who have pushed me to explore that field and learn more about it because, like I said, I’m just a basketball player.
 That’s what I do and I usually don’t want to do anything else.
 I’m happy when I’m playing basketball.
 But I have to give a ton of credit to the people who forced me to think outside of the box a bit because it’s changed my life and made my life more interesting.
 It’s not for every basketball player and it doesn’t always turn out this way, but for me, it was a natural progression and things really worked out.”